 - Ginger root grows slowly, so allow a few weeks for germination to occur.

 Pickling is probably the most delicious method of storing ginger.
-If you pickle ginger root, it will never become hard or dry.
-Simply peel the root, cut into thin slices and place in a jar of vinegar.
+If you pickle fresh ginger root, it will never become hard or dry.
+Simply peel the root, cut it into thin slices and place in a jar of vinegar.

-You can store pickled ginger up to six months.
+You can store pickled ginger for up to six months.
 It is a classic accompaniment to sushi or other Asian dishes, but is also great on sandwiches or just on its own.

 Do you like this post?